 6 Points are awarded for a touchdown

-3 Points for a field goal-if ball hits uprights and continues through the uprights the points are awarded or a drop kick
+3 Points for a field goal - if ball hits uprights and continues through the uprights the points are awarded

 2 Points for a thrown conversion